 Minutas Al Paso – Argentinian Street Food

 Minutas Al Paso is new to the Harbour Arm team of food vendors.
-Situated on The Stade, opposite the Harbour Arm for the winter, having been on The Stade during the summer months, Paula Cambra serves her authentic Argentinian food from her beautiful hut near the Big Greek Bus on Folkestone’s Harbour Arm.
+Situated in The Goods Yard on the Harbour Arm for the winter, having been on The Stade during the summer months, Paula Cambra serves her authentic Argentinian food from her beautiful hut near the Big Greek Bus on Folkestone’s Harbour Arm.
 Secret recipes passed down from her mother, with tweaks for the next generation, your mouth will be watering minutas before you get to eat this exciting new offering.
 Folkelife took a moment in the sun, on the bench by the harbour, to speak to Paula about her new venture.